alexch/codelikethis/public/lessons/www/dom_debugging.md

 # Is the DOM Just My HTML?

-* No, it isn't.
+* No, it isn't. :-)
 * The DOM can appear similar or identical to the HTML that comprises your website.
-However, browsers can fix small syntax errors in your HTML automatically (such as a missing tag), and your HTML can be modified using Javascript.
+However, browsers can fix small syntax errors in your HTML automatically (such as a missing tag), and your HTML can be modified using JavaScript.
 * Javascript isn't actually _editing_ your document.
 It is simply modifying the DOM.
-You can think of the DOM as a translation of your website's code that allows for it to be modified.
+You can think of the DOM as an editable copy of your read-only website, which stays pristine on your server or filesystem.
 * If some Javascript is rearranging elements on your page, you won't see these changes in the HTML docmuent, as the JS isn't actually editing your document.
 * A visual representation of the DOM can be seen by using the 'Inspect' feature of your browser.